Jeep maker Stellantis makes a new contract offer as auto workers prepare to expand their strike

 Strikes that target production of popular models like the F-150 or the Dodge Ram would inflict a lot of pain on the carmakers, but the UAW could pack the same punch if it walks out of key engine and transmission plants.

 Another clue of possible strike targets might be found in locations where UAW locals have announced they will hold rallies and practice picketing in the coming days.
-Those include a Ford plant in Louisville, Kentucky, a GM plant in Bedford, Indiana, and a GM truck plant in Arlington, Texas.
+Those include two Ford plants — one in Chicago and another in Louisville, Kentucky — a GM plant in Bedford, Indiana, and a GM truck plant in Arlington, Texas.

+The president of UAW Local 551 said their rally Thursday on the Southeast Side of Chicago is to show solidarity with manufacturing plants that are already down on the picket line.
+Like thousands of other union autoworkers across the nation, UAW Local 551 members are demanding a fair and equitable contract from the Big Three automakers — General Motors, Ford, and Stellantis.

+“The company just needs to close that gap,” said UAW Local 551 President Chris Pena.
+“We want pensions for all.
+We want a cost of living allowance back that was taken from us back in the recession era, which we gave up to keep these plants and these companies running.
+We feel it’s owed now due to the high rate of inflation, but also the wages need to reflect what we are worth.”

 “If Friday comes and there is no major progress” at the bargaining table, “this will get a lot nastier,” Ives said.